bninni/schemy/README.md

 go(1,2,3) //[1,2,3]
 ```

-Only works on any enumerable object that has a length attribute and attributes that are indices
+Technically will work on any enumerable object that has a length attribute and attributes that are indices
-  * uses Array.prototype.slice.apply()

 ```javascript
 Schemy.argArray()        //[]
 Schemy.argArray(1234)    //[]